grndlvl/k8s-hello-app/docs/03-k8s-deploy.md

 - Kubernetes needs CPU/memory requests to schedule pods.
 - The HPA later uses `requests.cpu` as the baseline for scaling.
 Without them, HPA can’t function properly.
+- We’ll see HPA scaling in action in [06-hpa-scaling.md](06-hpa-scaling.md).

+---

+### 🔎 Why readiness & liveness probes?

+- **Readiness probe** ensures traffic is only sent to healthy pods.
+- **Liveness probe** allows Kubernetes to restart a pod if it gets stuck.
+These are critical for keeping your app reliable under load.

 ---